fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 - running->idle: CI job completes, instance returns to the pool.
 - idle->claimed: Instance is selected by a new workflow.
 - claimed->idle: Placed back to pool if handled failures encountered.
-- all->terminated: Triggered by threshold expiration or health failures.
+- all->terminated: Triggered by due to expiration or health failures.

 This state management underpins the controlplane’s ability to reuse runners effectively and terminate them automatically when no longer viable.

 ## Lifecycle of an Instance

-To gain a better understanding with how the controlplane manages runner, we’ll walk step-by-step through the journey of a single instance—from creation.
-Through initialization, running jobs, reuse, and termination.
+To gain a better understanding with how the controlplane manages runner, we’ll walk step-by-step through the journey of a single instance.
+From creation, initialization, running jobs, reuse, and termination.
 Along the way, we’ll clearly introduce the critical concepts of indirect signaling, workflow identifiers (runId), runner labels, and thresholds.

 ### Creation of an Instance